wangxiaoyunanne/docs/source/includes/load_balancing.md

 The obvious disadvantage of this policy is that significant imbalance in work among neighboring vertices leads to poor performance.
 However, it has minimal load-balancing overhead, and if the input graph has a fairly uniform distribution of edges per vertex, it performs fairly well.

-In Gunrock, we can enable `ThreadExpand` by configuring the next strategy, as we will describe below.
+We don't use this policy in practice in Gunrock.
+It would be straightforward to write this as a standalone policy, or alternatively, in Gunrock, we can implement `ThreadExpand` by configuring the `TWC` strategy, as we will describe below.

 <!--
 yzh: "`ThreadExpand`, `WarpExpand` and `CtaExpand` together form both `TWC_FORWARD` and `TWC_BACKWARD` mode.
 You will see `ThreadExpand` appear in both `edge_map_forward/cta.cuh` and `edge_map_backward/cta.cuh`. `ThreadExpand()` maps to Merrill's `ExpandByScan()`.
 It uses each thread to put each node's neighbor list node ids to shared memory (https://github.com/gunrock/gunrock/blob/master/gunrock/oprtr/edge_map_forward/cta.cuh#L900).
 Then use one thread to expand several neighbor nodes (not necessarily from one input node) in a for loop: https://github.com/gunrock/gunrock/blob/master/gunrock/oprtr/edge_map_forward/cta.cuh#L907 "